Ambivalent – having or showing simultaneous and contradictory attitudes or feelings toward something or someone (Webster)

 Increasingly theatrical concerts evolved into ~50-minute one-man shows for Fringe Festivals and other alternative theaters.
 “Pirate Ninja Zombie”grouped songs into the Captain’s lifelong quest to become a hero of some kind, “Laundry Night” delved into Dan’s lifelong quest to get the songs inside his head outside, and “Happy Fun Time At The Complex”explored the history of the future and internet dystopia.
 Click the images below for details.

-Updating, please check back soon…
+Booking in progress, please check back soon…

 Long sets alone or on a bill with other artists.